 Remaining genes, with no transcript predicted to encode a secreted protein, will be assigned the prediction-based location(s).

 The annotated location overrules the predicted location, so that a gene encoding a predicted secreted protein that has been annotated as intracellular will have intracellular as the final location.

 The RNA specificity category is based on mRNA expression levels in the analyzed cell types based on scRNA-seq data from normal tissues.
 The categories include: cell type enriched, group enriched, cell type enhanced, low cell type specificity and not detected.

-Cell type enhanced (B-cells, Microglial cells, Gastric mucus-secreting cells, Club cells)
+Cell type enhanced (Microglial cells, B-cells, Gastric mucus-secreting cells, Ionocytes)

 Evidence score for genes based on UniProt protein existence (UniProt evidence); a Human Protein Atlas antibody- or RNA based score (HPA evidence); and evidence based on PeptideAtlas (MS evidence).
 The avaliable scores are evidence at protein level, evidence at transcript level, no evidence, or not avaliable.

 A possible secretion of the protein was predicted based on N-terminal signal sequence (signal peptide) predictions and transmembrane region predictions, and subsequently annotated for its local or systemic secretion based on literature, function, and protein and RNA expression data.

 The tissue cell type section provides a cell type specificity prediction for all protein coding genes.
 More information on the data available can be found here and a description of the analysis here.

 The core cell type table displays data for a panel of eight cell types that are found in many tissues.